edwardxu0/R4V/README.md

 ## Installation

 The following command should install the necessary python environment.
-Requires python3.6 and virtualenv to be installed on the system.
+Requires python3.6+ and [venv](https://docs.python.org/3/library/venv.html) to be installed on the system.

 ```bash
 ./install.sh